fablabbcn/fablabbcn-legacy-web/_posts/news-post/romiworkshop.md

 type: blog
 teaserlatest: blog_loop_latest/midtalent/midtalentsmall.jpg
 teaserlist: blog_loop_latest/midtalent/midtalentsmall.jpg
-title: Young innovators to the rescue with MID Talent
+title: Romi, robotics platform for micro-farms!
 meta: "Combine 20 bright young minds together in the Fab Lab for a week of intensive team building, innovation, design and prototyping and what do you get?
 The answer is MID Talent."
-author: Niko
+author: Marco
-date: 08/12/2017
+date: 18/12/2017
 category: news
 ---